xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 The HTTP server should be reachable from the management interface or from a data interface if invoked manually and should be readable.

 ## ZTP utilities
-ZTP includes a set of CLI commands and a set of helpers to use within the user script.
-The CLI command “ztp initiate” can be used to manually trigger the ZTP process, this is particularly useful to test user script or if some manual operation are required before provisioning the box.
+ZTP includes a set of CLI commands and a set of shell utilities that can be sourced within the user script.

 ### ztp_helper.sh
-ztp_helper.sh is a shell script that can be sourced by the user script that provides simple tools to access some XR functionalities.
+ztp_helper.sh is a shell script that can be sourced by the user script, it provides simple utilities to access some XR functionalities.
+These utilities are:

 **xrcmd:** Runs an XR exec command